pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Fire

-Sends a message to Functions event handlers and Illuminate on the target channel.
-Not delivered to subscribers and not stored in history.
+Send a message to Functions event handlers and Illuminate on a channel.
+Not delivered to subscribers and not stored.

 ### Method(s)